Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Research your influencer to ensure they’re a match: Caitlin Slavens, a well-known influencer in the psychological space, emphasized the importance of approaching influencers who match well with your brand.
 “When companies approach us, we want to know why you think we would be a good match for your company and why you think your company would be a good match for our audience,” Slavens explained.
 “We get several requests from businesses that know little about us; some don’t even follow us on social media!”

 • Bring value to the influencer relationship: Consider how the relationship benefits the influencer.
 Perhaps you could introduce them to influential people in your network.
 Maybe you could establish a long-term partnership with them and work together on future projects.
-You could even provide them a platform to showcase their talent or expand their following.
+You could even provide them with a platform to showcase their talent or expand their following.
 Whatever form it may take, delivering value to an influencer can make them more inclined to strengthen their relationship with you.

 • Be consistent with your influencer: You probably have a “friend” who comes to you only when they need something.
 This type of relationship is likely not deep and trusting on your end.
 Similarly, your influencer relationship can’t develop into something genuine if you approach them only when you need something.
 Keep in touch between projects and show interest in their lives and careers.
 Maintain a strong bond so everyone is on board when opportunities to work together arise.